luizscofield/python-devops/README.md

 # Python for DevOps use cases

-This is a repository created to use during the (Python for DevOps course by Matheus Muller)[https://www.udemy.com/course/python-para-devops/?couponCode=KEEPLEARNINGBR].
+This is a repository created to use during the [Python for DevOps course by Matheus Muller](https://www.udemy.com/course/python-para-devops/?couponCode=KEEPLEARNINGBR).